-class aiida.orm.workflow.Workflow(\\kwargs)
+class aiida.orm.implementation.general.workflow.AbstractWorkflow(\\kwargs)

 Base class to represent a workflow.
 This is the superclass of any workflow implementations, and provides all the methods necessary to interact with the database.

 The typical use case are workflow stored in the aiida.workflow packages, that are initiated either by the user in the shell or by some scripts, and that are monitored by the aiida daemon.